Charles Greenlay

 Charles Edwin Greenlay (June 8, 1899 in High Bluff, Manitoba – May 27, 1984) was a politician in Manitoba, Canada.
-He served in the Legislative Assembly of Manitoba as a from 1943 to 1959, and was a cabinet minister in the governments of Stuart Garson and Douglas Campbell.
+He served in the Legislative Assembly of Manitoba from 1943 to 1959, and was a cabinet minister in the governments of Stuart Garson and Douglas Campbell.

 Early life

 Born at High Bluff, on 8 June 1899, son of Gardner Greenlay and Eliza Donnelly, he was educated at High Bluff and the Portage Collegiate Institute.
 He ran a garage at High Bluff until 1930, when he entered political life.
 On 8 November 1930, he married Gladys B. Northcott, daughter of George H. Northcott, of Portage la Prairie.
 Together they had three children: Norma, Gayle, and Andrew.
 He was also active member of the Methodist Church, and was instrumental in the formation of the United Church in Portage la Prairie, Manitoba.